Suspect in Paris attacks entered Austria in September

 VIENNA Austrian police are trying to pin down the movements in Austria of a suspect in Friday's attacks in Paris, who entered the country from Germany in early September and told the authorities he was on holiday, the interior ministry said on Tuesday.

-A government official named the man as Belgian-born Frenchman Salah Abdeslam, 26, who escaped back to Belgium on Saturday after the attacks and eluded a police dragnet in the Brussels neighbourhood of Molenbeek, where he lived with his two brothers. [nL8N13C13A]
+A government official named the man as Belgian-born Frenchman Salah Abdeslam, 26, who escaped back to Belgium on Saturday after the attacks and eluded a police dragnet in the Brussels neighborhood of Molenbeek, where he lived with his two brothers.

 The Austrian interior ministry said Abdeslam entered Austria from Germany on Sept.
 9 with two other men who so far had not been named in connection with the attacks.

-Abdeslam had attracted attention when the authorities stopped the vehicle he was travelling in.
+Abdeslam had attracted attention when the authorities stopped the vehicle he was traveling in.

 "He said he was going on holiday in Vienna, but there are no further details yet," Interior Minister Johanna Mikl-Leitner told ORF radio.
 "Now the question is where did he stay in Austria, and for what purpose."